xalaida/laravel-position/README.md

 ### Position lock

-By default, when the position or group of a model is changed, the `PositionObserver` syncs positions of other models in the sequence accordingly using extra database queries.
-If you want to disable this for some reason, you can disable the `PositionObserver` for a specific model like so:
+By default, when you change the position or group of a model, the `PositionObserver` automatically updates the positions of other models in the sequence by performing additional database queries.
+If you need to disable this behavior for any reason, you can do it like so:

 ```php
 use Nevadskiy\Position\PositionObserver;